symfony/symfony-docs/quick_tour/the_view.rst

 The ``HelloBundle::layout`` notation sounds familiar, doesn't it?
 It is the same notation as for referencing a template.
-The ``::`` part simply means that the controller element is empty, so the corresponding file is directly stored in ``views/``.
+The ``::`` part simply means that the controller element is empty, so the corresponding file is directly stored under ``views/``.

 Now, let's have a look at the ``layout.php`` file: